 We are registering the shares of common stock covered by this prospectus for the selling stockholders.
-As used in this prospectus, []selling stockholders[] includes the donees, transferees or others who may later hold the selling stockholders[] interest.

-The selling stockholders will only sell the common stock being offered hereby to underwriters for resale to the public or to institutional investors.
+As used in this prospectus, [selling stockholders] includes the donees, transferees or others who may later hold the selling stockholders] interest.
+The common stock may be sold from time to time by the selling stockholders.
+Such sales may be made in the over-the-counter market at prices and at terms then prevailing or at prices related to the then current market price, or in negotiated transactions.
+The selling stockholders will act independently of Endo in making decisions with respect to the timing, manner and size of each sale.